-Water usage at the substation is primarily supplied by either Kilkenny County Council from their surface water abstractions and supplemented by groundwater abstraction boreholes or private wells used by landowners individually or as part of a group water scheme.
+Water usage at the substation is primarily supplied by either Kilkenny Council from their surface water abstractions and supplemented by groundwater abstraction boreholes or private wells used by landowners individually or as part of a group water scheme.
 A search of the GSI well database shows that the majority of wells in the area are associated with agricultural or domestic.
 The yield varies from Poor to Good.
-Refer to Table 8.16 for details.
+Refer to Table 10.16 for details.

-Figures 8.25 show the level of vulnerability for the underlying aquifers.
-Groundwater vulnerability underlying the existing substation site is "High".
+Figure 10.25 shows the level of vulnerability for the underlying aquifers.
+Groundwater vulnerability underlying the existing substation site is High.